Security, Apache Kafka, Authentication

 Expiration Monitoring: Expired certificates cause immediate application failures.
 Monitoring systems must track certificate expiration dates and alert operators well in advance.
 Many organizations set alerts at 30, 14, and 7 days before expiration.

 Certificate Revocation: When private keys are compromised or applications are decommissioned, their certificates must be revoked.
-Kafka supports Certificate Revocation Lists (CRLs) and Online Certificate Status Protocol (OCSP), though implementation details vary by deployment.
+Kafka supports Certificate Revocation Lists (CRLs) and Online Certificate Status Protocol (OCSP), though many production deployments rely on short certificate lifespans (24-72 hours) rather than implementing revocation checking.
+OCSP stapling, where the server provides certificate status during the handshake, is more practical than traditional CRL downloads for distributed Kafka clusters.

 Key Storage Security: Private keys represent the security foundation of mTLS.
 They should never be stored in version control, shared via email, or placed in unsecured locations.
 Hardware Security Modules (HSMs) or cloud key management services provide the highest security, though many deployments use encrypted keystores with strict filesystem permissions.